What is a preterm baby?

 Q: How many preterm babies could be saved?

-More than one million preterm babies die each year, and countless others suffer some type of lifelong physical, neurological, or educational disability, often at great cost to families and society.
+Around 1 million preterm babies die each year, and countless others suffer some type of lifelong physical, neurological, or educational disability, often at great cost to families and society.
 An estimated three-quarters of these preterm babies could survive if they had access to proven and often inexpensive care.